 If after the non-imminent threat assessment, there is a concern, DVR staff meet with the Supervisor to determine a safe course of action.
 Documentation of the customer threat assessment and recommendations for future actions are shared with the Supervisor, Regional Administrator, Chief of Field Services and the DVR Director or designee.
-Prior to taking any further action, the DVR Director or designee reviews the recommendations for future action, if any to take.
+Prior to taking any further action, the DVR Director or designee reviews the recommendations for future actions and determines what action, if any to take.